-- DfE Keeping Children Safe in Education 2023 (KCSIE) - Working Together to Safeguard Children 2018 (last updated 1 July 2022) - Ofsted: Education Inspection Framework' 2019 (revised June 2021) - Framework for the Assessment of Children in Need and their Families 2000)

-- Early Years and Foundation Stage Framework (EYFS) September 2021 - The Education (Independent School Standards) Regulations 2014 - The Non-Maintained Special Schools (England) Regulations 2015 - Multi-agency statutory guidance on female genital mutilation (July 2020)

-Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
+- Keeping Children Safe in Education 2024 - Working together to safeguard children (December 2023) (WTSC) - Children's social care national framework (December 2023) - Promoting the education of children with a social worker and children in kinship care arrangements: virtual school head role extension (March 2024) - Framework for the Assessment of Children in Need and their Families (2000) - Ofsted: Education Inspection Framework' 2019 (revised July 2023) - Early Years and Foundation Stage Framework (EYFS) (January 2024) - The Education (Independent School Standards) Regulations (2014) - The Non-Maintained Special Schools (England) Regulations 2015 - Information sharing for safeguarding practiliotners (April 2024) - The Prevent Duty Guidance (published September 203 and came into force on I January 2024) - Behaviour in schools (February 2024) - Sharing nudes and semi nudes advice for education settings working with children and young people (March 2024) - Sharing nudes and semi-nudes: how to respond to an incident (overview) (updated March 2024) - Working together to improve attendance (February 2024 in force from 19 August 2024) - Multi-agency statutory guidance on female genital mutilation (July 2020) Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
 Such arrangements will have regard to any guidance issued by the Secretary of State.